dogukanteber/hash-table/README.md

-# hash-table
+# hash table

+## Description

-Hash table implementation
+Hash table implementation in C, probably do not use it.